papivot/pace-docs/Kubernetes fundamentals.md

 > `kubectl get pods k8s-operations-6f97c49687-rbcqv -n default -o yaml`

-This should should the yaml configuration of your deployment -
+This should output a yaml configuration of your deployment -

 ```shell
 apiVersion: v1